 What was it like when you received your post-piscine decision email?

 The first one was disheartening at first.
-I cried, I’m not ashamed to admit that.
+I cried and I’m not ashamed to admit that.
 I looked at it as a source of motivation.

 The second time I knew it was going to happen.
 I tried and I crushed it.
 The first piscine I got level zero, fifty percent of level one.
 The second piscine I got to level 5 and on the final exam I did really well.
 I knew before they sent the letter I was going to get in, that is what hard work does for you.